Chinese Animal Signs

 divider

-Unlike the International Calendar (the Gregorian Calendar), which is based on the months, the Chinese calendar is based strictly on astronomical observations of the Lunar cycle (the phases of the moon).
-The new Chinese year begins the second new moon after the Winter Solstice; meaning January or February of the Gregorian calender.
+Unlike the International Calendar (the Gregorian Calendar), which is bases the months on the Sun, the Chinese calendar is based strictly on astronomical observations of the Lunar cycle (the phases of the moon).
+The new Chinese year begins the second new moon after the Winter Solstice; meaning January or February of the Gregorian Calendar.
 Thus, those born in either of these months may actually be born in the Chinese year of the previous animal.

 The animal ruling the year of your birth has a major influence on all aspects of your life.
 It is said "this animal hides in your heart".
 The time of day and the season of birth also have some influence.

-To discover what the Chinese animal says about you, select month, day, year and hours (optional, but beneficial to learn the animal of your birth hour) of your birth, and click submit button.
+To discover what the Chinese animal says about you, select month, day, year and hours (optional, but beneficial to learn the animal of your birth hour) of your birth, then click the submit button.

-NOTE: It seems we have been having problems with the accuracy of this script with the years before 1960.
-The script seems to still be accurate for those born in January or February (based on before the new year has begun.
-To make sure of your date check my Chinese Lunar Years page.)
+NOTE: It seems we have been having a little problem with the accuracy of this script with the years prior to 1960.
+The script seems not to even recognize 1959.

 divider